-Branding, Scarification though practiced extensively by many ancient cultures is still found to be more taboo in practice today.
+Branding or scarification, though practiced extensively by many ancient cultures, is still found to be more taboo in practice today.
 It is known that branding and scarification practices originated amongst tribes along the equator whose darker skins, due to greater amounts of melanin produced in their bodies, found tattooing to be harder and more ineffective resulting in adornment practices that could be displayed more easily amongst their skin.

-An introduction to Implantation
+An Introduction to Implantation

 Perhaps the most infamous of implants is the Breast Implant, which is essentially, the surgical resizing and reshaping of a woman’s breasts.
 Breast augmentation surgery is most often used as a way to aesthetically change the size of a woman’s breasts.
 Size can be bigger or smaller for personal preferences or medical reasons.